Tuesday, April 21, 2026

 0

 The only way we can keep temperatures from surpassing the upper-temperature threshold limit is through the widespread deployment of technologies that remove carbon from the atmosphere.
 Evaluation criteria can help us to identify the most effective strategies from the dozens of technologies that are available to us.
 We propose that these and future technologies should be assessed based on three criteria: viability, scalability, and cost.
-We can use these criteria to assess carbon dioxide removal (CDR) strategies, negative emissions technologies (NETs), and natural climate solutions (NCS).
+We can use these criteria to assess different approaches to carbon removal, negative emissions technologies (NETs), and carbon dioxide removal (CDR) like direct air capture and natural climate solutions (NCS).
 These criteria can assess the ability of each of these technologies to remove carbon from the atmosphere (viability), how quickly each of these technologies can be scaled (scalability), and their monetary and other costs (costs).

 1. Viability: Which technologies can remove the most carbon from the atmosphere?

 We have selected three criteria to assess carbon removal technologies.
-The first is viability which relates to the technology’s ability to remove carbon from the atmosphere.
+The first is viability which relates to the technology’s ability to remove carbon from the atmosphere and long-term sequestration (for example NCS approaches are vulnerable to losing carbon).
 Viability is crucial to determine which technologies can remove the most carbon.

 2. Scalability: How quickly can the technology be built out?